Use VPC Peering Connections with Confluent Cloud on Google Cloud¶

 - You might need to increase your route quota when you use VPC peering because the Confluent Cloud and Google Cloud routes are shared.

-Follow the steps to create a VPC network peering connection to a Confluent Cloud cluster on Google Cloud using the Confluent Cloud Console or REST APIs.
+Follow the steps to create a VPC network peering connection to a Confluent Cloud cluster on Google Cloud using the Confluent Cloud Console, Confluent REST API, or Confluent CLI.

 Confluent also provides a Terraform configuration for creating a VPC peering connection.
 This configuration automates the manual steps described below.